-Feminism is, by definition, the advocacy of political, economic and social equality between the sexes.
-This was initially aimed at the amelioration of women’s rights to match those of men, hence the name “feminism” since it has femme at its conceptive root.
+Feminism is, by definition, the advocacy of political, economic, and social equality between the sexes.
+This was initially aimed at ameliorating women’s rights to match those of men, hence the name “feminism” since it has femme at its conceptive root.

-As with the Black Lives Matter movement—which has been wrongly criticised for promoting favouritism and “white hatred” among other things—feminism was seen as an attack on men rather than what it was i.e. an egalitarian movement.
-All Lives Matter is a thoroughly inadequate name for an anti-racist movement purely because black people and people of colour are the ones being largely marginalised, alienated and exploited.
-Feminism is called feminism because women are more largely marginalised—trans women being no exception to the rule.
-This doesn’t mean to say that either feminists or anti-racists believe that they are superior or require “special treatment”.
+As with the Black Lives Matter movement—which has been wrongly criticized for promoting favoritism and “white hatred,” among other things—feminism was seen as an attack on men rather than what it was, i.e., an egalitarian movement.
+All Lives Matter is a thoroughly inadequate name for an anti-racist movement purely because black people and people of color are the ones being largely marginalized, alienated, and exploited.
+Feminism is called feminism because women are more largely marginalized—trans women being no exception to the rule.
+This doesn’t mean that either feminists or anti-racists believe that they are superior or require “special treatment.”

-Similarly, trans folk and trans-rights activists in turn are not denying feminism, they are fighting for a place to speak out, to be accepted, and for an end to social and political stigma against them.
+Similarly, trans folk and trans-rights activists, in turn, are not denying feminism; they are fighting for a place to speak out, to be accepted, and to end the social and political stigma against them.

 Separating Gender from Sex

 In 1949, Simone de Beauvoir wrote “On ne naît pas femme, on le devient” —one is not born a woman, one becomes one.
-Gender has been socially imposed on individuals for a long time and feminists recognise this.
-Essentially, feminism is a battle for not having one’s person or status defined by one’s genitalia or physical attributes.
+Gender has been socially imposed on individuals for a long time, and feminists recognize this.
+Essentially, feminism is a battle for not having one’s person or status defined by genitalia or physical attributes.
 This means that one’s biological sex does not define how one should be treated or perceived by any other member of society.

-With the BLM protests erupting in 2020, we saw the re-emergence of photos and stories from the Stonewall Riots, Greenwich Village, New York 1969.
+With the BLM protests erupting in 2020, we saw the re-emergence of photos and stories from the Stonewall Riots, Greenwich Village, New York, 1969.
 The image of a smiling Marsha P. Johnson has become a symbol of feminism.
-A black, trans sex-worker who was there fighting for her right to be who she was.
-Gay rights campaigner Jean O’Leary contested the presence of cross-dressers and trans people in the movement, claiming that they were mocking cis-women.
+A black trans sex worker was there fighting for her right to be who she was.
+Gay rights campaigner Jean O’Leary contested the presence of cross-dressers and trans people in the movement, claiming that they were mocking cis women.
 In response, Silvia Riviera and Lee Brewster stood up and shouted, “you go to bars because of what drag queens did for you, and these bitches tell us to quit being ourselves!”.
 O’Leary later regretted what she had said.
 Many can only wish that contemporary anti-trans figures would come to the same revelation.

-In politics, the discussion is becoming evermore notable.
-Italy was the third country in the world to recognise the right to legally change one’s gender in 1982.
-In 2006, Italy had their first transgender member of parliament, Vladimir Luxuria.
-In 2015, the law officially ruled that neither sterilisation nor sexual reassignment surgery was necessary to legally change one’s gender.
-More recently, especially in light of Joe Biden overturning Trump laws that discriminated against trans people, Italy’s left-wing political party Possibile, led by former democrat Giuseppe Civati, have ensured that LGBTQ+ rights are high on the agenda.
+In politics, the discussion is becoming ever more notable.
+Italy was the third country to recognize the right to legally change one’s gender in 1982.
+In 2006, Italy had its first transgender member of parliament, Vladimir Luxuria.
+In 2015, the law officially ruled that neither sterilization nor sexual reassignment surgery was necessary to legally change one’s gender.
+More recently, especially in light of Joe Biden overturning Trump laws that discriminated against trans people, Italy’s left-wing political party Possibile, led by former democrat Giuseppe Civati, has ensured that LGBTQ+ rights are high on the agenda.
 Civati is the first politician to sign a petition aiming to improve the status of trans healthcare on a national scale via easy access to hormone therapy.
 This move has yet to be made in many countries.

 As a gender critic, one may say that gender only exists under contingent (non-necessary) conditions of society and culture.
 That may be.
-Even if this is your position, the intersubjective experiences of many people within and without the trans community is nevertheless that gender has some importance in the great and complex tapestry that makes us who we are.
-The numerous and novel definitions of gender and gender identities are a testament to the complexity of the phenomenon.
+Even if this is your position, the intersubjective experiences of many people within and without the trans community is that gender has some importance in the great and complex tapestry that makes us who we are.
+The numerous and novel definitions of gender and gender identities are a testament to the phenomenon’s complexity.

-Ultimately, however, it is a reductive and single-minded attitude that defines gender by contingent biological characteristics.
-One’s sex may or may not have bearing on how one defines one’s gender—as is common with cis-gendered people—but it is neither a necessary nor a sufficient condition to this gender identification.
-FARTs/TERFs, whatever you want to call them, are, therefore, lacking in both philosophical and biological logic.
+Ultimately, however, a reductive and single-minded attitude defines gender by contingent biological characteristics.
+One’s sex may or may not have a bearing on how one defines one’s gender—as is common with cis-gendered people—but it is neither necessary nor sufficient for this gender identification.
+FARTs/TERFs, whatever you want to call them, lack in both philosophical and biological logic.

 Being Trans: The Dangers

 Returning to the plight of black people in the modern world, we’ve seen a new trend of black trans lives being given a small but significant platform from which to express themselves.
-Unfortunately, during 2020 many black trans lives were lost in the US and elsewhere.
-In an article in the Independent from June that year, Melz Owusu explains that “white people often require the complete unarmed docility of black people to even begin to consider the idea that our murders were unjust”.
-Owusu is speaking with Tony McDade in mind, a black trans man who was murdered by a white policeman in May 2020 (this was not at a BLM protest).
+Unfortunately, in 2020 many black trans lives were lost in the US and elsewhere.
+In an article in the Independent from June of that year, Melz Owusu explains that “white people often require the complete unarmed docility of black people to even begin to consider the idea that our murders were unjust.”
+Owusu is speaking with Tony McDade in mind, a black trans man who a white policeman murdered in May 2020 (this was not at a BLM protest).
 He has been repeatedly misgendered in the press, and his death is put down to him purportedly armed and having a history of civil disobedience.
-When black people are being persecuted, and a black man is being threatened by 5 cisgender men for being a transgender man, Tony McDade had two options: carry a gun for the sake of defending himself from ongoing abuse or deny himself any armed protection for the sake of avoiding persecution by the police.
+When black people are being persecuted, and five cisgender men are threatening a black man for being a transgender man, Tony McDade had two options: carry a gun for the sake of defending himself from ongoing abuse or deny himself any armed protection for the sake of avoiding persecution by the police.
 The question has to be asked: do you think this is in any way a choice you would like to have to make?
 It’s doubtful.

-Even in death, he is still blamed for having been armed and is still misgendered despite everything.
-“When we are left vulnerable, we die; when we protect ourselves, we are killed”, writes Owusu.
-Tony was the 12th known trans person to be killed in the US in 2020 according to the Human Rights Campaign.
+Even in death, he is still blamed for being armed and is still misgendered despite everything.
+“When we are left vulnerable, we die; when we protect ourselves, we are killed,” writes Owusu.
+Tony was the twelfth known trans person to be killed in the US in 2020, according to the Human Rights Campaign.
 The “land of the free” has always been a cliché but has never seemed so crass, so starkly in contrast with reality than today—especially given ex-president Trump’s acquittal this month.

 In 2020, the pandemic was ravaging the US, disadvantaging many people and rendering them homeless.
-Kayla Gore saw that the provisions for trans people of colour were abominable, with many being asked by shelters to provide intimate details about their genitalia.
-Without a home to go to, and without financial support from a local and national government that don’t recognise trans-rights, many were forced into emergency sex work to make money.
-This not only put them in danger of contracting Covid-19, but it also put them in legal, financial and mental instability.
+Kayla Gore saw that the provisions for trans people of color were abominable, with many being asked by shelters to provide intimate details about their genitalia.
+Without a home to go to and without financial support from a local and national government that doesn’t recognize trans rights, many were forced into emergency sex work to make money.
+This not only put them in danger of contracting COVID-19, but it also put them in legal, financial, and mental instability.

-Gore and her friend, Ellyahnna C. Wattshall (both black trans women), set up a now official organisation which recognises the needs of trans and other LGBTQ+ people.
-My Sistah’s House provides sheltered accommodation, recently built temporary housing funded by their GoFundMe, legal advice and other forms of support to those who would otherwise have none.
-This problem is ongoing and continually relevant across the world, especially with the continuing pandemic.
+Gore and her friend, Ellyahnna C. Wattshall (both black trans women), set up a now official organization that recognizes the needs of trans and other LGBTQ+ people.
+My Sistah’s House provides sheltered accommodation, recently built temporary housing funded by their GoFundMe, legal advice, and other forms of support to those who would otherwise have none.
+This problem is ongoing and continually relevant worldwide, especially with the continuing pandemic.
 Negative attitudes towards trans individuals are causing people serious harm when, even in their time of need, they are required to answer questions about their genitalia that would not be asked of anyone else.

 Are Trans People ‘Dangerous’?

-To believe that the trans community and its allies are “cancelling” you out, that activists pose a threat to “women’s spaces”, is probably the crassest of all contemporary identity politics.
+To believe that the trans community and its allies are “canceling” you out, that activists pose a threat to “women’s spaces,” is probably the crassest of all contemporary identity politics.
 Feminists have fought for hundreds of years against the view that our genetics, our sexual organs, must define who we are and what we do.
-FARTs are in effect undoing that work, or are trying to, by suggesting that one cannot be a woman if one has no womb or cannot be a man if one has no cock and balls.
+FARTs are undoing that work or are trying to, by suggesting that one cannot be a woman if one has no womb or cannot be a man if one has no cock and balls.
 Furthermore, the arguments purported by such ignorant individuals hold very little epistemic credence—that is factual evidence.

 Many have suggested that a trans-woman could easily rape and threaten other women in bathrooms and women’s shelters.
 There are two clear responses to this: the first of which is there is no evidence that any trans woman has caused such distress in this given situation.
 The second is that the statistics demonstrate the opposite—that trans folk are far more likely to be abused in public or private spaces.

-Ultimately, there are several people capable of causing distress and of abusing those whom they may or may not know personally, and their gender identity is often not a determining factor.
+Ultimately, several people are capable of causing distress and abusing those they may or may not know personally, and their gender identity is often not a determining factor.
 Yes, it is true that cis-men are generally seen as the most likely threatening group of suspects, but that is a discussion for another time.
 The psychological and sociological issues at the heart of any kind of abuse are many and various.
-It still doesn’t mean that, as a woman, I should persecute every cis-man because of what a minority have done to harm me.
-Equally, if a trans person committed an act of abuse, one should not accuse the whole community because of the actions of one individual.
+It still doesn’t mean that, as a woman, I should persecute every cis-man because of what a minority has done to harm me.
+Equally, if a trans person commits an act of abuse, one should not accuse the whole community because of the actions of one individual.

-It’s interesting to see that FARTs concentrate on the abuse they have been victim to and the abuse they somehow believe will necessarily occur at the hands of trans women.
-They never talk about the abuse that trans and gender non-conforming folk are currently being subjected to all over the world—rejected health care, domestic abuse, wrongly-assumed psychological illness, familial disownment and dispossession, etc.
+It’s interesting that FARTs concentrate on the abuse they have been victim to, and the abuse they somehow believe will necessarily occur at the hands of trans women.
+They never talk about the abuse that trans and gender non-conforming folk are currently being subjected to worldwide—rejected health care, domestic abuse, wrongly-assumed psychological illness, familial disownment, dispossession, etc.